Here you are; you’ve made it all the way up onto Zugspitze, the highest point in Germany.

 Sitting on Zugspitze’s west peak is the Münchner Haus (Munich House), started in 1897 and maintained since by the Deutscher Alpenverein (German Alpine Club).
 The building has the mailing address and post-code: “Münchner Haus, 82475, Zugspitze”.
 The accompanying and familiar yellow Deutsche Post mailbox here on Zugspitze is the highest in the country (obviously), and the box’s contents are emptied at 1030am every morning except Sundays (“Leerungszeiten”).

-There’s no guarantee your mail will get a “Zugspitze” postal mark before being sent to their destination, but one thing is true: that mailbox has a stunning view of the Alps to call its own.
+There’s no guarantee your mail will get a “Zugspitze” postal mark before the mail is sent to its destination, but one thing is true: that mailbox has a stunning view of the Alps to call its own.

-I made the photos above on 9 October 2011.
+I made these photos on 9 October 2011.
 This post appears on Fotoeins Fotopress at fotoeins.com.